 Can You See Moraine Lake in April?

 It is not possible to visit Lake Moraine in April.
-Every year the Moraine Lake access road closes in October due to high avalanche risk and stays closed until the end of May/Early June depending on conditions.
+Every year, the Moraine Lake access road closes in October due to high avalanche risk and stays closed until the end of May/Early June, depending on conditions.
 Biking in is not possible unless you have a fat bike and know avalanche conditions, the road will most certainly be snow-ridden.

-Things to do in Banff in April
+Things to Do in Banff in April

 Ski/Snowboard Big Mountain Terrain

-Snowboarding at all of the SkiBig3 resorts was our primary reason for heading to Banff in the winter.
+Snowboarding at all of the SkiBig3 resorts is one of the primary reasons for heading to Banff in the winter.
 SkiBig3 is a collection of three mountain resorts, all within Banff National Park.
 You have Lake Louise, Banff Sunshine, and Mt.
-Norquay which are all fantastic and unique ski resorts.
+Norquay, which are all fantastic and unique ski resorts.

 Hike Tunnel Mountain

 Tunnel Mountain is right in the heart of Banff.
-It’s beloved by locals for its accessibility and you can hike it year-round.
+Locals love it for its accessibility, and you can hike it year-round.
 It may be one of the smallest mountains in Banff National Park, but it still offers tremendous views of the surrounding valleys and Mount Rundle.
+The hike moves slowly up the mountain through a number of switchbacks and offers various viewpoints out into the Bow and Spray Valleys.
+Tunnel Mountain is great for sunrise or sunset and it rarely disappoints.

 It’s ready to go year-round, including in April!
 The best part is it’s only a 4.5 km round trip hike and shouldn’t take more than one hour up.
 It’s one of the easiest winter hikes you can do with only 266 meters of elevation gain.